-58 As a reminder, Option 2 would have a very negative effect on insurers' international competitiveness.
-59 In particular, the protracted low yield environment could justify a decrease in the assumption of "cost-ofcapital rate" which is an input to the calculation of the risk margin, as also requested by the insurance industry.
-This parameter is currently set at 6% but has not been revised since 2014.
-The low-yield environment makes it reasonable to decrease this factor down to 5%.
-In view of the limited evidence, a further decrease would however not be justified, and has therefore been discarded.
-Similarly, EIOPA introduces a new "lambda factor" in the calculation of the risk margin which aims at reducing the size of could also have justified not lowering some parameters.
+would be taken in order to mitigate the negative impact from the other changes aimed to improve risk sensitivity would lead to a slightly lower level of prudence compared to Option 2.
+In other words, Option 3 would be less conservative than Option 2 in very targeted areas.
+Those changes would be justified by the greater emphasis on the objective of preserving international competitiveness of the European insurance industry than in Option 258, even if that leads to a slightly lower level of policyholder protection in comparison with Option 2.
+Still, the revised calibrations would remain justified to a certain extent by quantitative evidence59, although the limited robustness of that evidence could also have justified not lowering some parameters.
 In addition, it should be underlined that Option 3 is a clear improvement in policyholder protection and risk sensitivity in comparison with the baseline scenario.
 While the overall level capital requirements would decrease compared to the baseline, Option 3 allows for a better risk attribution by acknowledging the materiality of risks in relation to interest rates, while adapting other components of the framework where it could be argued that the current set of rules is overly prudent.